google/zetasql/docs/format-elements.md

       <td>RN</td>
       <td>Returns the value as Roman numerals, rounded to the nearest integer.
         The input must be between 1 and 3999.
 The output is padded with spaces to the left to a length of 15.
-This element cannot be used with other format elements except <code>FM</code>.
+This element can't be used with other format elements except <code>FM</code>.
       </td>
       <td>